Kahaani: A Multimodal Co-Creative Storytelling System: Results Discussion

 In Structural Consistency, Gemma-2-9b (1.81) stands out as the most coherent, edging out Gemma-2-27b, GPT-4o-mini, and Llama-3.1-70b (all near 1.78) while GPT-4o (1.66) lags notably.
 In Creativity, Gemma-2-9b achieves the top mean score (1.65), surpassing all other models—especially GPT-4o at 1.37—indicating Gemma-2-9b’s stronger capacity for generating engaging stories.
 Under Adherence to Instructions, Llama-3.1-8b and GPT-4o-mini both earn the highest score (1.93), followed closely by Gemma-2-9b (1.92) and Llama-3.1-70b (1.91), showcasing that all models tend to follow user prompts precisely.
 Lastly, Naturalness is also led by GPT-4o-mini at 1.87, with Llama-3.1-8b just behind (1.86), reflecting how “human-like” or fluid their story outputs appear to human readers.

 Overall, GPT-4o-mini emerges as most consistent across the board, consistently appearing at or near the top in most categories, especially Grammar, Appropriate Language, and Naturalness.
 Gemma-2-9b scores highest in Creativity and Structural Consistency, making it appealing for users.
-In contrast, GPT-4o sits at the lower end in several metrics (particularly Creativity and Structural Consistency), though it remains reasonably competitive in Grammar and Linguistic Consistency.
+In contrast, GPT-4o sits at the lower end in several metrics particularly Creativity and Structural Consistency.